Cyril-Meyer/Pronounce-me-like-one-of-your-French-numbers/README.md

 * Number of syllables is calculated with an "english based" library
 * Points in graphics are not continuous, but with a fixed increment (see plot titles)
 * There is a (voluntary) little increase between language labels for better readability
+* There is probably a lot of errors, so don't trust a single line of this code

 ### Results